Wind Star accidents and incidents

 |January 2003||Other Incidents|

-On December 1, 2002, the fleet mate Wind Song suffered an engine room fire.
-All the yacht's 127 passengers plus 92 crew were evacuated.
+On December 1, 2002, the fleetmate Wind Song suffered an engine room fire.
+All the yacht's 127 passengers plus 92 crew/staff were evacuated.
 No injuries were reported.
 All passengers were fast-ferried to Raiatea Island (Society Islands) from where were flown to Papeete (Tahiti, French Polynesia).

-The French Navy towed the ship to Papeete, where on January 22, 2003, the Wind Song yacht was towed into the sea between the islands Tahiti and Moorea and scuttled.
+The French Navy towed the Wind Song ship to Papeete, where on January 22, 2003, the yacht was towed into the sea (between the islands Tahiti and Moorea) and scuttled/sunk.

 Following this accident, the Wind Star yacht was redeployed on the Wind Song cruises (starting operations on January 24, 2003).
-Seven of Wind Star's Papeete Tahiti roundtrips were cancelled, as well as all voyages (after January 4, 2003) to ports in Costa Rica, Panama and Belize.
+Seven of Wind Star's Papeete Tahiti roundtrips were canceled, as well as all voyages (after January 4, 2003) to ports in Costa Rica, Panama, and Belize.

 You can add more details on reported here accident or submit new / your own Wind Star ship incident ("Cruise Minus" report) via CruiseMapper's contact form.